coop152/obsidian-vaults/Year 3/Second Semester/Intro to Spanish/Numbers and buying things.md

 - for the 20s, don't add any connective between 20 and the unit (e.g. 23 = veintedos)
 - for 30-99, add a connective (e.g. 53 = cincuenta y tres)
 - to connect hundreds to a number, dont use a connective (e.g. 542 = quinientos cuarenta y dos).
 If it's in the 100's, transform cien to ciento (e.g. 123 = ciento veintitres)
-- to connect thousands to a number,
+- to connect thousands to a number, don't use a connective (e..g.
+3452 = tres mil cuatrocientos cincuenta y dos)

 # Math operators